Shmuel Greenberg: Mayor of Beit Shemesh

 On 25 June 2023, the Degel Hatorah party announced that Greenberg would run on its behalf for mayor of Beit Shemesh.
 Running against Greenberg were incumbent Aliza Bloch, from the Beit Shemesh United Party, and Deputy Minister of Agriculture Moshe Abutbul, from the Shas Party.

 In the elections held on 27 February 2024, Greenberg won the most votes, garnering 35.7% of the vote, but did not cross the threshold required for victory, which was 40%.
 He faced Aliza Bloch in the second round of elections held on 10 March.
 Ahead of this round of elections, all of the city's ultra-Orthodox parties announced their support for his candidacy.
 He won the election with 57.92% of the vote and took office on 31 March.

-On 20 March 2025, Greenberg and his family was attacked by Haredi extremists.
+On 20 March 2025, Greenberg and his family were attacked by Haredi extremists.
 One of his sons was injured during the attack.